 Still, people reply to their comments, retweet their tweets, and follow them everywhere, even though many have never bought from them.
 That’s free word of mouth!
 That’s the value of being social on social media!

 6. Tap into people’s emotions

 Tying your business with something you and most of your customers believe in is an excellent way to get word of mouth.

 Just recently, Burger King France started giving away potatoes to support farmers.
-Not only did it help thousands of farmers across the country, it also got them likes & shares (read “word of mouth”) from their customers, media outlets, and global social media audience.
+Not only did it help thousands of farmers across the country, but it also got Burger King likes & shares (read “word of mouth”) from their customers, media outlets, and global social media audience.